nabilfreeman/the-plagiarizer/README.md

 The Plagiarizer is a student's resistance weapon against the evil anti-plagiarism tools.

-Using The Plagiarizer keeps the professors off your back, giving you more time to work on awesome, creative things with like-minded people.
+Using The Plagiarizer gives you more time to work on awesome, creative things with like-minded people - in my opinion the absolute best thing you can be doing at school & university.

 Please use The Plagiarizer responsibly.